soulweaver91/gw2hub/README.md

 are also always welcome but definitely optional - don't feel pressurized to do so if you just want to give feedback.
 I'll be happy even if you just let me know this project has been any use to you - my approach is from a hobbyist project perspective, but the more good it can make the better.

-Oh, and if you want to help in some other way, I'd particularly appreciate help in the form of partying up for a dungeon, as my Meteorlogicus is only missing half of the Knowledge Crystals, my usual crew is pretty much inactive currently and I feel I'm pretty terrible so I don't want to go with a pick-up group either.

 License
 -------